Fabulous Fez or Moroccan Mayhem?

 I was a bit shocked at the over-priced quote of the guide, and thankfully another guest arrived who had experienced the tour yesterday, and agreed with me it was overpriced.
 So we then asked for a local guide.

 Our guide has finally arrived – apparently a German teacher, and so he led us around the old medina of Fez.

-It is old – of course it is!
+It is old – of course, it is!

 But you need to look at this in a way of original tradition.
 Alleys and steps that meet and merge.
 Intersections where donkeys have no room to pass you with their load.
 Archaic and no longer functioning old mosaicked water fountains, where old men sleep the heat of the day away.
 This is the medina.
-For us it is full of intrigue and wonder.
-For me it is like an electric shock of culture.
+For us, it is full of intrigue and wonder.
+For me, it is like an electric shock of culture.

-We have subconsciously with our travels learnt to take it all in.
+We have subconsciously with our travels learned to take it all in.
 This means we both have a good sense of direction.
 We notice things.
-We take photos and this all helps absorb in things pertaining to our surroundings, and in Fez this can be critical.
+We take photos and this all helps absorb in things pertaining to our surroundings, and in Fez, this can be critical.
 This is really a skill anyone can learn with practice.
 Look at your surroundings and remember the small detail.
 It is also a great thing to teach children, in case they get lost.